Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

-with the spin operator $ S_{n}^{\mu}(r_{k})/a \to S_{n}^{\mu}(r)$ in continuum limit, short-distance cutoff $a$, and coupling strength $J_{n}^{\mu}$ proportional to the spin susceptibility of electrons between the $n$th-nearest-neighbor parallel domain walls.
+with the spin operator $ S_{n}^{\mu}(r_{k})/a \to S_{n}^{\mu}(r)$ in continuum limit, short-distance cutoff $a$, and the spatially oscillating coupling strength $J_{n}^{\mu}$ proportional to the spin susceptibility of electrons between the $n$th-nearest-neighbor parallel domain walls.
+It is justified to focus on the weak-$J_K$ regime here, since, for typical parameters, the Kondo temperature is well below all other relevant scales~\cite{Braunecker-2009,Braunecker-PRL-2009-C13,CHH-CNT-helix}, so the localized spins are governed solely by the indirect RKKY interaction $H_{\rm R}$.
 In momentum space, $J_{n}^{\mu}$ develops dips at momenta corresponding to scattering processes involving single or multiple parallel domain walls.
 As shown in Fig.~\ref{fig:schematic}(b), these backscattering processes include the intrabranch ($\intra$) processes with momentum transfer (projected onto the domain wall) $q = \pm 2k_{F_{1,2}} $ and the interbranch ($\inter$) ones with $q= \pm 2Q_F \equiv \pm (k_{F_1} + k_{F_2}) $.
 The $\pm 2Q_F$ processes develop a global maximum (in absolute value) for $q_\perp = 0$, owing to more available states for scatterings~\cite{supp}.
 To minimize energy, the localized moments tend to align with the Fourier component corresponding to the dip position, $q = \pm 2Q_F$.
 Below we discuss the ordering of these localized spins.

-\textit{2D spin helix.--} We now demonstrate that the localized moments tend to form a helical pattern with spatial period $\pi/Q_F$ along the domain walls.
-Given the inherent $C_3$ rotational symmetry of our model, there is no preferred direction for the formation of the 2D spin helix, making it equally probable to develop in any of the three arrays.
+\textit{Spin helix formation and magnon spectrum.} We now demonstrate that the localized moments tend to form a helical pattern with spatial period $\pi/Q_F$ along the domain walls.
+Given the inherent $C_3$ rotational symmetry of our model, there is no preferred direction for the formation of the quasi-2D spin helix, making it equally probable to develop in any of the three arrays.
 Formally, we take the ansatz incorporating an offset phase $\vartheta_m$ depending on the domain wall index,